 Human rights and restorative justice values and principles are closely linked.
 Interconnections are obvious in regard to the rights to dignity, respect and protection, the rights to recognition, inclusion and participation, the rights to freedom of speech, security and justice and the rights to personal growth and empowerment.
 One further important aspect is the question whether restorative justice should be promoted as a genuine civil, or human, right.
 Many international and European human rights instruments mention the importance of the use of restorative justice approaches in reaction to criminal offences (e.g. the European Convention on Human Rights and the Universal Declaration of Human Rights).
 Additionally, restorative justice might take a more proactive role in addressing current human rights challenges, for example by contributing to the protection and empowerment of vulnerable groups, ensuring justice and security and encouraging a social dialogue around the current refugee issue, counteracting radicalization and extreme violence with alternative solutions, and even by using the arts and social media to share knowledge and promote diversity in our (digital and non-digital) world.

-The programme is organized around six main themes (THE CALL FOR PAPERS ENDED, BUT FIND HERE THE SCHEDULE FOR THE PARALLEL WORKSOP SESSIONS!):
+The programme is organized around six main themes (THE CALL FOR PAPERS ENDED; FIND HERE THE BOOKLET INCLUDING THE SCHEDULE FOR THE PARALLEL WORKSOP SESSIONS):

 1. Human rights and restorative justice